-The mission of the Gacioch Center for Veterans is to support veteran scholars and eligible family members' success in postsecondary education by coordinating services to address their academic, financial, physical, and social needs.
-As a designated Military Friendly School and a participant in the Yellow Ribbon Program, Daemen University is committed to providing the best possible service to the men and women who have served our country.
-We recognize that the transition from military service to civilian life, including the rigors of pursuing a university degree, can be challenging - not only for students themselves but for their loved ones.
-Professional staff collaborate with various departments to provide assistance with the admissions process, financial information, academic support and advice, and liaison with other campus offices, including services for students with special needs.
-The Center can also help students navigate Veterans Administration and other community resources available to veterans and their families.
-A dedicated veteran student lounge provides a comfortable and welcoming environment for study and conversation.
+The Gacioch Center for Veterans at Daemen University is dedicated to supporting the success of veteran scholars and eligible family members throughout their postsecondary education journey.
+Our mission is to coordinate a comprehensive range of services that address their academic, financial, physical, and social needs.
+As a designated Military Friendly School and participant in the Yellow Ribbon Program, we are deeply committed to providing exceptional service to those who have bravely served our country, as well as their eligible beneficiaries.

+We understand that transitioning from military service to civilian life, including the challenges of pursuing a university degree, can be demanding for both students and their loved ones.
+Our professional staff collaborates with various departments to offer assistance throughout the admissions process, provide financial information, deliver academic support and advice, and act as liaisons with other campus offices, including those catering to students with unique needs.
+Furthermore, the Center can guide students in navigating resources available through the Veterans Administration and other community organizations.

+In order to receive veteran's educational benefits, students must undergo certification by the School Certifying Official.
+It is vital for students to promptly notify the Certifying Official of any changes in enrollment, major, or other pertinent information.
+Compliance with federal regulations is closely monitored by the Certifying Official, who assesses attendance and performance.
+Should a student fail to meet performance and/or degree progress or pursuit policies, the Certifying Official retains the authority to terminate educational benefits.
+This measure upholds the program's integrity and ensures accountability.

+The Gacioch Center for Veterans is available 24/7, providing round-the-clock support and assistance to meet the needs of our veteran scholars and eligible family members.
+It is a dedicated veteran student lounge that provides a comfortable and welcoming environment for study, dialogue, and rest.